TapasSahoo78/test_repository/README.md

+Here’s a refined version with corrected grammar and clarity:

+---

-User App -
+User App:

-1. Schedule notification to all users for departure time every day at 3 PM
+1. Schedule a daily notification for all users with the departure time at 3 PM.

-2. Refresh button add to live update in list view.
+2. Add a refresh button for live updates in the list view.

-3. The bus icon has been changed in map view.
+3. The bus icon in the map view has been updated.

-4. Now if you want to add new users ,mail to Niranjan from HR then the new users is added.
+4. To add new users, please email Niranjan from HR, who will handle new user additions.

-Coordinate App -
+Coordinator App:

-1. Coordinator app should be removed instead of that all coordinators will use user app and get coordinator all access.
+1. The Coordinator App will be discontinued; all coordinators will now use the User App with full coordinator access.

-2. Update evening start time by coordinate.
+2. Update the evening start time as per the coordinator’s settings.

-3. Now all the buses are tracked by GPS.
+3. All buses are now tracked via GPS.

+---

+This version improves readability and provides clearer instructions.